lorrainea/rrBDA-index/README.md

 Evaluation
 -----------
-We provide an extensive evaluation of different text indexes.
+We have conducted an extensive evaluation of different text indexes.
 We give a short excerpt below.

 This plot depicts the size of the indexes for growing ell.
   <p align="center">